 The Company relies on the specialized skills of management, employees and consultants in the areas of product development and assembly, business development and public company management.
-In particular, the Company believes that it has engaged individuals with extensive production expertise and railroad industry experience with the overall goal of attaining economic, effective and efficient assembly operations.
-The Company believes it has engaged individuals with extensive production expertise because the Company's internal hiring standards require that individuals performing critical operations for component parts must have demonstrated a minimum of five years' experience with similar production operations.
-The Company has a management team with extensive experience managing public companies.
+In particular, the Company believes that it has engaged individuals with extensive production expertise and railway industry experience with the overall goal of attaining economic, effective and efficient assembly operations.
+The Company believes it has engaged individuals with extensive production expertise because the Company's internal hiring standards require that individuals performing critical operations for component parts must have demonstrated experience with similar production operations.
+The Company has a board of directors and management team with extensive experience managing public companies.
 See "Directors, Senior Management and Employees".
-The loss of any of these individuals could have an adverse effect on the Company.
-See "Risk Factors".